 You may subscribe to the Town email facility whereby you receive notices and public agendas by completing the form under the Email Subscriber option of the Town's home page.
 This is a read-only option.
-Out of a population of some 1700, there are approximately

-250 subscribers to the Town email service.
+Out of a population of some 1700, there are approximately 403 subscribers to the Town email service.
 We encourage all committee members to subscribe to this free service.
 This email service is maintained by the Town.

 Any and all communications sent out in e-mail form from Departments, Committees, Commissions and Boards must be made through an official e-mail address account.
-The Town has email accounts ending in <a href="https://linear.com/line
+The Town has email accounts ending in lymenh.gov.
+This is the e-mail to be used for Listserv postings and official communications.
+If your department, Commission, Committee or Board does not have a lymenh.gov email address, please send your official message to assessing@lymenh.gov and it will be posted on the web site and sent to the Listsery.